wavefrontHQ/docs/pages/doc/anomaly_detection.md

 ## How to Use Anomaly Detection

+Currently, Anomaly Detection is available for Line Plot charts.

 1. Enable Anomaly Detection from two places:

    1. By turning Anomaly Detection on from the top-right menu, under the Wavefront toolbar.